kian79/News_search_engine/README.md

 # Introduction
 This project consists of three phases which are explained below.

-## Phase One: Pre-processing, inverted indexes, return results
+## Phase One: Pre-processing, inverted indexes
 The parts of this phase are listed below.
 * Pre-processing
   * Deleting the stop words